 - Not being able to see unwanted images.

 - Not having unwanted sounds or music in my head.

 - Not having to relive trauma or experience fear when not actually being confronted with it.

 I’ve come to see mental imagery more as a bonus rather than an essential part of being human, as some had described before.
 Not having imagery senses doesn’t limit me in life; I’m a homeowner with a successful job and an 8-year relationship.
 I process the same information as everyone else but in a different way.

 Much like anything in life, there are pros and cons.
 One downside to my inner experience is I struggle to motivate myself at times, as I’m not able to picture the outcome or simulate how I might feel after achieving something.
 Multisensory aphantasia makes my thought process different from others and creates strengths in certain fields, and weaknesses in others, as it does with other neurodiversities for others.

 But perhaps one of the biggest benefits to discovering aphantasia is that I developed a new curiosity and desire to talk to other aphants and non-aphants about how they experience life and how diverse it can really be; how this could affect my life, and that of others, in more ways than we yet realize.

 Similar to our experiences of mental imagery, some people remember events vividly while others have only a vague recollection of the same events.

-I first discovered I most likely have SDAM when I was chatting with other aphants in aphantasia specific communities.
-I had some serious conversations with someone that seemed to experience life very similar to myself.
+I first discovered I most likely have SDAM when I was chatting with other aphants in aphantasia-specific communities.
+I had some serious conversations with someone that seemed to experience life very similar to mine.
 One day they said, “Maybe you have SDAM?“

 For as long as I know, I have struggled with recalling past events.
 I cannot remember moments I share with someone.
 I find it difficult to think back to how I got to where I am, what decisions I made and why, and how I felt at the time.